 Ice Velocity Mapping of the Antarctic Ice Sheet

-Eric Rignot - PI, University of California, Irvine
+Principal Investigator (PI): Eric Rignot, University of California, Irvine

 Ice sheets hold the largest potential for sea level rise in the coming decades to centuries and represent the largest source of uncertainty in projected sea level rise (IPCC AR4, 2007; Willis and Church, 2012).
 At present, the ice sheets in Greenland and Antarctica are already contributing significantly to sea level change (Rignot et al., 2011).
 Ice sheet surface velocity is a fundamental observable of their dynamics, that has only been available recently from space and that is central to assessments of past, current and future contributions to sea level (US Climate Change Research Program [USCCRP], 2012).

 Here, we will generate and distribute continental-scale, multi-year, digital ice velocity vector products of the Antarctic continent as Earth System Data Records (ESDRs) to the research community.
-We have developed experience in a prior Making Earth System Data Records for Use in Research Environments (MEaSUREs) project to generate these ESDRs, overcome major technical and scientific hurdles, quantify errors for the first time, and distribute the ESDRs to the broad research community (Rignot et al., 2011a).
-The new ESDRs and ancillary products such as grounding line positions and image mosaics from NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) and international Interferometric Synthetic-Aperture Radars (InSAR) will help document the rate of change in ice sheet dynamics and boundaries, the rates of ice mass flow to the ocean and contribution to sea level rise, and the sensitivity of ice dynamics to climate forcing on multi-decadal time scales for the first time.
+We have developed experience in a prior Making Earth System Data Records for Use in Research Environments (MEaSUREs) project, "Ice Velocity Mapping of the Great Ice Sheets: Antarctica" (PI: Eric Rignot) to generate these ESDRs, overcome major technical and scientific hurdles, quantify errors for the first time, and distribute the ESDRs to the broad research community (Rignot et al., 2011a).
+The new ESDRs and ancillary products such as grounding line positions and image mosaics from NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) and international Interferometric Synthetic-Aperture Radar (InSAR) will help document the rate of change in ice sheet dynamics and boundaries, the rates of ice mass flow to the ocean and contribution to sea level rise, and the sensitivity of ice dynamics to climate forcing on multi-decadal time scales for the first time.